kiabuzz/CompressedLUT/README.md

 Lookup tables are widely used in hardware applications to store arrays of constant values.
 They can be directly used to evaluate nonlinear functions or used as a part of other approximate methods (e.g., piecewise linear approximation and biparitite tables) to compute such functions.
 CompressedLUT is a tool for lossless compression of lookup tables and genration of their hardware files in Verilog and C++ for RTL and HLS designs.

 CompressedLUT has been developed as a part of the following publication.
 Please refer to it for more information.
 > Alireza Khataei and Kia Bazargan.
 2024.
 CompressedLUT: An Open Source Tool for Lossless Compression of Lookup Tables for Function Evaluation and Beyond.
-In Proceedings of the 2024 ACM/SIGDA International Symposium on Field Programmable Gate Arrays (FPGA '24).
-Association for Computing Machinery, New York, NY, USA
+In Proceedings of the 2024 ACM/SIGDA International Symposium on Field Programmable Gate Arrays (FPGA ’24), March 3–5, 2024, Monterey, CA, USA.
+ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3626202.3637575

 ## Authors
 - Alireza Khataei, University of Minnesota, Minneapolis, MN, USA